lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ### Introducing: Picnic Collective, Inc

-Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses\[2\].
+Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses<a href="#lifestyle-business">\[2\]</a>.

 Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
 We are the "phone a friend" when you need it.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.